Made using a variety of commercial glass types, such as low-iron or standard glass, coatings enhance a pane’s performance for its intended use.

-- Soft coats are sprayed to a pre-cut glass sheet inside a vacuum chamber and left to harden through a process called sputter coating.
+- Soft coats are sprayed on a pre-cut glass sheet inside a vacuum chamber and left to harden through a process called sputter coating.

 - Hard coats are applied as a chemical vapor to a glass sheet that’s heated to a high temperature.
 As the glass cools, the vapor condenses and bonds to its surface.

 To ensure a piece of coated glass performs as intended, glass sheet fabrication occurs before a coating is applied.
 This preserves the coating’s integrity and prevents damage during additional processing.

 Coated Glass Applications